 In the late 1800s, Arthur Stillwell, owner of the Port Arthur Townsite Company, constructed a railroad from Kansas City to Lake Sabine and gave many of the towns along the way Dutch names because of financial backing from Holland.
 It was his hope that Nederland become a Dutch settlement.
 While many Dutch did settle here, people also came from other parts of Texas and the United States.
-On Dec.
-24, 1897, Robert Gilham, civil engineer, filed a certificate describing the finished survey for the Nederland town site.
 Rice farming, truck farming and dairy farming played an important role in the settlement.
-But, growth began in earnest with discovery of the Spindletop Oil Field, just seven miles north, in 1901.
-See Beaumont.
+But, growth began in earnest with discovery of the Spindletop Oil Field, just seven miles north in Beaumont, in 1901.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet